Description

 Long time to build but my belief is not upgrading too often.

-I like to attend live music events, visit audio stores, audio shows (when possible), and try to enrich my musical listening taste and knowledge.
+I like to attend live music events, visit audio stores, audio shows (when possible), and try to widen my musical tastes and knowledge.

-Nearly all signal and power cabling is comprised of a mix of Japanese PC-Triple C & PC-OCC wire thus combining sonically the best of both technologies.
+Signal and power cabling is mainly comprised of fine Japanese PC-Triple C & PC-OCC wire from Acoustic Revive, Furutech and Kondo, thus combining sonically the best of both technologies.

 Read more...